 This will help you get a clear picture of the cat, what their temperament or quirks are, and if you think your home would be suitable.

-If all goes well and everyone is satisfied, our cat team will drop off the cat at your address, contact free.
+If all goes well and everyone is satisfied, we can arrange either for you to collect kitty from the fosterer or collect kitty from the shelter, contact free.
 We will give you a handover sheet and have a chat at a safe 2+ metre distance to make sure everything is clear and covered.

 Of course, this can’t replace the experience of actually meeting a cat, and so the cat will be “fostered” by you for 10-14 days (21 days will be allowed if they need extra time, for example with shy cats).